Sign in

 238 Swanston Street, Melbourne

-Tiramisu, Grill Americano
+Grill Americano

-Decadent yet light, tiramisu might just be the perfect way to end a meal.
-The king of Italian desserts can be found in many places, but few are doing a rendition as good as buzzy Grill Americano.
-Bringing a slice of Italian elegance to Melbourne via NYC, enjoy a sensational dining experience before ordering up some of the city's latest dessert magic.
+Decadent yet light, tiramisu might just be the perfect way to end any meal.
+The Italian dessert can be found in many places, but few are doing a rendition as good as Grill Americano.

 The best part?
-It's scooped out tableside by Grill's white jacketed wait staff.
+It's scooped out tableside by Grill's white-jacketed wait staff.

 112 Flinders Lane, Melbourne